choss/citrine-scheduler/README.md

 [![Build Status](https://travis-ci.org/choss/citrine-scheduler.svg)](https://travis-ci.org/choss/citrine-scheduler)

-Please not that the 4 test failures (at the moment) seem to be travisCI related.
-Locally all tests work (yeah it works on my machine excuse).
-Fixing the test is not high priority at the moment.
+Please not that the 4 test failures (at the moment) seem to be java version related.
+With jdk6 everything works as expected but with java7 or java8 the whole topic is problematic.

 This is a patched version of citrine with a couple of new features